Constraining cosmology with machine learning and galaxy clustering: the CAMELS-SAM suite: The new CAMELS-SAM suite

 These 100 snapshots were run through \textsc{Rockstar}\footnote{\citet{ROCKSTAR}: \url{https://bitbucket.org/gfcstanford/rockstar}} and \textsc{ConsistentTrees}\footnote{\citet{ConsistentTrees}: \url{https://bitbucket.org/pbehroozi/consistent-trees/src/ main/}} to identify dark matter halos and subhalos, and obtain merger trees.
-Our implementation of the SC-SAM demands that `root' $z=0$ halos have at least 100 dark matter particles, and also prunes any parts of the tree that are less than 100 times the mass of the dark matter particles.
-This guarantees that all halos and the merger histories the SC-SAM uses are well resolved.
-Given our cosmological parameter range, this translates to probing halos of at least M$_{\text{halo}} > 1-5 \times 10^{10}\ h^{-1}$ M$_{\odot}$.
-Additionally, the \textsc{ConsistentTrees} merger trees are post-processed to exclude subhalo trees, as the SC-SAM models the evolution of sub-halos internally.
-We refer readers to \textsection 2.2-3.1 of \citet{Gabrielpillai2021pre} for a contextual explanation of how \textsc{Rockstar} and \textsc{ConsistentTrees} are used for the SC-SAM, as well as the full narrative of the SC-SAM astrophysics in the version used to create CAMELS-SAM.

 Finally, each N-body simulation was run through multiple iterations of the SC-SAM, where we varied parameters for stellar and AGN feedback across a similarly broad hyperspace.
 Table \ref{table:ParamDescriptions} summarizes all the parameters we vary in CAMELS-SAM, and we discuss the physical meaning of these parameters in more detail in the next sub-section.
 The 1,000+ resulting SAM catalogs each contain hundreds of thousands to millions of halos and galaxies at each of the 100 redshift snapshots.
+We refer readers to \textsection 2.2-3.1 of \citet{Gabrielpillai2022} for a fuller explanation of how \textsc{Rockstar} and \textsc{ConsistentTrees} are used for the SC-SAM, as well as the full narrative of the SC-SAM astrophysics in the version used to create CAMELS-SAM.